-Member with Both Noncontributory Age at Member with Noncontributory and Contributory Death Insurance Only Insurance Any Age 1 1/2 times salary 3 1/2 times salary during active service.
+Age at Death Member with Noncontributory Insurance Only Member with Both Noncontributory and Contributory Insurance Any Age 1 1/2 times salary 3 1/2 times salary during active service.
 If death occurs within the first year of enrollment, the amount of the noncontributory insurance is based on the base salary earned until the date of death.
 The amount of contributory insurance, however, is based on the full annual base salary.